 Begin with downloading Profile Builder.
 Simply click on the Add New option under Plugins on your WordPress dashboard.
 Then type in “Profile Builder” into the search bar.
 Click on the Install button, and then the Activate button.

 If you want all the premium features of Profile Builder that we listed above, you’ll have to get Profile Builder Pro here.
 Once purchased, you can log in to your account on Cozmoslabs and download Profile Builder Pro.

 To install Profile Builder Pro, click on the Upload Plugin button at the top under the Add New page.
 Then click on the Browse button, select the Profile Builder Pro plugin file downloaded to your computer, and then the Install Now and Activate buttons.

 Now you’re ready to create a WordPress reset password page.
 However, before you do that, you’ll need to create a registration and a login page, if you don’t already have those pages on your site.

-After all, unless users are allowed to register and login on your WordPress site, there’s no point of having a frontend reset password page.
+After all, unless users are allowed to register and log in on your WordPress site, there’s no point in having a frontend reset password page.

 Creating a WordPress Reset Password Page Using a Simple Shortcode

 Once you have your registration and login pages up on your site, it’s time to create a WordPress reset password page just as easily.